-You also have the option of using Cue Markers in the Arranger, which store play positions along the Arranger Timeline for easy triggering.
-To use Cue Markers, first right-click within the Beat Ruler, and then enablefrom the context menu.
+You also have the option of using cue markers in the Arranger, which store play positions along the Arranger Timeline for easy triggering.
+To use Arranger cue markers, first right-click within the Beat Ruler, and then enablefrom the context menu.
 This will make the Beat Ruler slightly taller.

 Time Signature Changes